HennaK1/DigitalSignage/README.md

 ## Project Description

 This is a project for our course "Web technologies and media platforms".
-Goal was to build an info display for Metropolia with Digital Signage and Progressive Web App user interfaces.
+Goal was to build responsive info display for Metropolia with Digital Signage and Progressive Web App user interfaces.

 ## Screenshots